Dicke superradiant enhancement of the heat current in circuit QED: Discussion and conclusions

 \section{Discussion and conclusions}

-In this work, we have illustrated how and when the collective interactions between $N$ qubits and two thermal baths can enhance the heat transport across the device, compared to a scenario where each qubit is coupled independently with the baths.
-As we discussed, this device can be implemented within current quantum technologies.
-In particular, here, we focused on the case of a circuit-QED implementation.
-We have examined both the parameters relevant to experimental settings and the resilience of the system to a third, parasitic thermal bath that acts locally on each qubit.
-Our findings indicate that this collective advantage is not only robust but also observable under experimental conditions.
+In this work, we have illustrated how the collective interactions between $N$ qubits and two thermal baths can enhance the heat transport across the device, compared to a scenario where each qubit is coupled independently with the baths.

+The device can be implemented within current quantum technologies, and we focus on its circuit-QED implementation.
+After revealing the physical origin of the collective enhancement of the heat current, we analyze its resilience to a third, parasitic thermal bath that acts locally on each qubit, modeling unavoidable single-qubit noise.
+We then assess the experimental feasibility of our proposal by choosing system parameters that have been measured in a previous experiment \cite{Ronzani_NatPhys_2018}, and we propose a minimal experimental device based on two superconducting qubits.
+Our findings indicate that this collective advantage is not only robust to local noise but also observable under experimental conditions.

 It is important to note that the circuit depicted in Fig.~\ref{fig:sketch} is a simplified model.
 In real-world scenarios, additional factors may come into play.
 For example, unintended capacitive coupling between qubits is likely to occur in practical implementations, leading to effective dipole-dipole interactions between qubits.
 However, this coupling would primarily affect the conservation of $\hat{J}^2$, leading to effects qualitatively analogous to those introduced by the parasitic bath.